Low-Mach-number limit for two-phase flows: Low-Mach number limit for two-phase flows with one single velocity

 Now we add \eqref{momu1}, \eqref{momu2} and \eqref{Duu} and integrate on the domain $\Omega$ the scalar product with $u$ of the momentum equation to obtain:

 The main novelty compared to the one-phase compressible flows is that there are two terms involving the pressures but also the volume fractions of each phase.
 We detail here the computations.
-Let's focus on the $+$ phase and set in this computation $\rho=\ap \rp$:
+Let's focus on the $+$ phase and set in this computation $\rho=\ap \rp$.
+Under the assumption that the domain $\Omega$ is either periodic or bounded with the Dirichlet boundary conditions, we obtain

 Similarly, we obtain for phase $-$

 We add \eqref{pplus} and \eqref{pmoins} using $\ap + \am =1$ and $\rp^{\gp} = \rmi^{\gm}$ we obtain the pressure terms in the energy inequality

 There are few works concerning the well-posedness of such two-phase systems.
 We refer in particular to \cite{novotny2020weak} for the global existence of weak solution for averaged system with algebraic closure (when $\mu_+=\mu_-=\mu$ and $\lambda_+=\lambda_-=\lambda$).